 - Establishing a federal income tax-exempt political action committee under Section 527 of the Code;

-- The merger of two nonprofit corporations to achieve economies of scale and maximize grant and contract dollars;
+- The merger or affiliation of two or more nonprofit corporations to achieve economies of scale and maximize grant and contract dollars;

 - Reorganizing the corporate structure of a multi-entity educational institution;